Ozon3Org/Ozon3/CONTRIBUTING.md

 Here's how you can get started:

 _SETUP_
+1. Assign yourself an issue from the issues section of the repository.
+This makes sure that two people don't end up working on the same code concurrently.
-1. **Switch to the dev branch** of the Github repository.
+2. **Switch to the dev branch** of the Github repository.
 This is where all pre-release changes and additions are made.
-2. **Fork the dev branch**.
+3. **Fork the dev branch**.
 This creates your own personal copy of the project, which you access through your Github profile.
-3. **Clone your forked project**.
+4. **Clone your forked project**.
 This creates a copy on your computer where you can make all your changes.
-4. **Set your fork as the 'origin' remote** with `git remote add origin URL_OF_YOUR_FORK`.
+5. **Set your fork as the 'origin' remote** with `git remote add origin URL_OF_YOUR_FORK`.
-5. **Set the original project url as the 'upstream' remote** with `git remote add upstream https://github.com/Milind220/Ozone.git`.
+6. **Set the original project url as the 'upstream' remote** with `git remote add upstream https://github.com/Milind220/Ozone.git`.
-6. **Pull from the original project's dev branch to make sure you're synced up** before you make your own changes. `git pull upstream dev`.
+7. **Pull from the original project's dev branch to make sure you're synced up** before you make your own changes. `git pull upstream dev`.
 Then switch to the dev branch on your computer with `git checkout dev`.
-7. Whoohoo!
+8. Whoohoo!
 You can now make changes to the code!
-8. **Make sure to commit logical changes only**.
+9. **Make sure to commit logical changes only**.
 Don't commit things that you're trying out and haven't tested.
-9. When you're done, **test out the changes that you've made to the package.** Proceed if all's good.
+10. When you're done, **test out the changes that you've made to the package.** Proceed if all's good.
-10. **Push the changes to your forked repository**.
+11. **Push the changes to your forked repository**.
-11. Return to your forked repo on Github and click on `compare and pull request` to begin the PR.
+12. Return to your forked repo on Github and click on `compare and pull request` to begin the PR.
-12. Describe your PR, Submit it and wait for it to be merged!
+13. Describe your PR, Submit it and wait for it to be merged!

 #### Also